cati-neuroimaging/deidentification/README.md

 | (0x0010,0x0032) | X | Patient's Birth Time |
 | ... | ... | ... |

-In the other hand, private tags have to be deleted excepting a list of safe private tags that may only contains data acquisition information without identifying data.
+On the other hand, private tags must be deleted, except a list of safe private tags that may only contain data acquisition information without directly identifying data.

 | Data Element | Private Creator | Meaning |
 | :---: | :---: | :--- |